A unique approach to language learning

 From the verb ‘adelantar’: to get ahead, move forward, make progress, overtake.
 Recent research has shown that it is almost impossible to master a foreign language unless you start to learn it by the age of 10; this means our girls really are getting ahead.

-The Adelante programme is unique to Channing.
-Modern language teaching happens in many schools but the way in which our Spanish learning is approached is different and noteworthy because it impacts on all girls in the school, aged 4 to 18, as well as on the staff, and across all areas of school life.
+The Adelante programme is an integral part of a Channing education.
+Modern language teaching happens in many schools but the way in which our language learning is approached is different and noteworthy because it impacts on all girls in the school, aged 4 to 18, as well across all areas of school life.

-The programme is designed to inspire and educate all pupils and staff to gain a proficiency in Spanish and an appreciation of Hispanic cultures.
-The aim is to ensure that all our girls leave the school with a high degree of competency and fluency in Spanish.
+The programme is designed to inspire and educate all pupils to gain a proficiency in Spanish and French and an appreciation of European cultures.
+The aim is to ensure that all our girls leave the school with a high degree of competency and fluency.